The Importance of Water and Your Espresso Machine

 Water and your machine

 Figuring out the right water to use doesn’t need to be super complex.
 Primarily, we are looking for clean, filtered water that has some but not too much mineral content.
 We recommend using water hardness test strips (we also include them with every direct-plumbable machine purchase).
 These test strips will allow you to measure exactly how hard your water is.
-We recommend using a water softener if you get a measurement of above 86 parts per million (PPM) or 5 grains per gallon (GPG).
-As mentioned above, some mineral content (above 30 PPM) is necessary for the best tasting espresso, and also for the machine to run without overfilling the boilers.
+We recommend using a water softener if you get a measurement above 85 parts per million (PPM) or 5 grains per gallon (GPG).
+As mentioned above, some mineral content (above 35 PPM) is necessary for the best-tasting espresso, and also for the machine to run without overfilling the boilers.
 Reverse osmosis systems typically will take all the mineral out of the water, and this is problematic as well as the machine requires mineral content for many of the internal sensors.
-For most optimal results, the Specialty Coffee Association of America recommend hardness above 30ppm and below 86ppm.
+For most optimal results, the Specialty Coffee Association of America recommend hardness above 35ppm and below 85ppm.

 Checking your water hardness cannot be stressed enough because water that is too hard can cause excessive scale buildup inside your machine.
 This will reduce heating efficiency, can clog water passages, lead to inaccurate readings from temperature and level probes, and cause failure of valves and seals which can cause a mess on your countertop.
 Also, because water quality in city water sources and wells changes seasonally, we recommend checking your water every three to four months.